 Anyone Can Become Addicted to Opioids

-Below are the first two videos in a four-part public service announcement series highlighting the highly addictive nature of opioids with a stigma-reducing message.
+Below are videos in a four-part public service announcement series highlighting the highly addictive nature of opioids with a stigma-reducing message.
 The overarching message of this series is that “becoming addicted to opioids is easier than you think,” and it tells the stories of four fictional characters who become addicted to prescription pain medication after sustaining an injury.